quantleaf/query/API.md

 *suggest (Optional conditional)*

-The suggest object lets you enable suggustion.
+The suggest object lets you enable suggestions.
 If you provide a *limit* field, then the number suggestions will be limited to this limit.
-This option is preferred to use for performance reasons if you know in advance many suggestions you want.
+This option is preferred to use if your want to optimize for lowest possible latency, if you know in advance many suggestions you want.
 If the *suggest* field is omitted, then no suggestions will be created.
 If the *suggest* field is omitted then *query* field has to exist.